 After a tough security check, we flew out to Delhi, only to be denied boarding on the connecting flight to Kolkata as my wife’s name was wrongly spelled on her voter ID card!
 Thus ended our memorable honeymoon in Kashmir.

-I hope the travelogue about of our honeymoon in Kashmir and information provided above was of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below.
+I hope the travelogue of our honeymoon in Kashmir and the information provided above was of help.
+If you have any questions, please feel free to ask in the comments section below.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.